-Science learning or science education is the learning of science by non-scientists, such as school children, college students, and also adults within the general public.
+Science learning or science education is the teaching of science to non-scientists, such as school children, college students, and also adults within the general public.

 The science learning field can include work in science content, science process (the scientific method), social and citizen science, and some teaching pedagogy.

 In the last decades, science learning was based on traditional teaching methods.
 But through the last few years, we have noticed a significant change due to the revolution of the “information age.”

 Now we can see various applications for the internet and electronic devices in the world of science learning and teaching.
 Advances in computer and network technologies may facilitate and provide constructivist and cooperative learning environments, thus paving the way for cooperative activities and constructivist learning.

 Now let’s take a look at the main emergent technologies that are applied in science learning.
 Here you can find four effective technologies that have a breakthrough in science learning.